TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     taito open releases
     ```

-    > Release notes will be generated only if you configured GitHub token during the zone creation, or you configured GH_TOKEN for your CI/CD pipeline.
-TODO: Some CI/CD pipelines have git push permission by default (in such case separate token should not be required).
+    > Semantic-release library requires version control personal access token (GitHub/GitLab/BitBucket) for accessing the version control API.
+Release notes will be generated only if you configured the token during the zone creation, or you configured VC_TOKEN environment variable for your CI/CD pipeline.

 ### Taito command reference